**ATTENTION: Intake for new forensic evaluation requests to the Asylum Program is once again OPEN**

-For more than twenty years, PHR has been at the forefront of protecting the right to live in safety.
-The Asylum Program’s unique model provides direct service to asylum seekers, advocates for improved conditions in US immigration detention centers, and documents human rights abuses that immigrants suffer in their home countries and in US care.
+For more than twenty years, Physicians for Human Rights (PHR) has been at the forefront of protecting the right to live in safety.
+The Asylum Program’s unique model provides direct service to asylum seekers, advocates for improved conditions in U.S. immigration detention centers, and documents human rights abuses that immigrants suffer in their home countries and in U.S. care.

-Hundreds of volunteer health professionals in our Asylum Network have helped thousands of survivors of torture and other brutal forms of persecution gain asylum in the US by providing them with medical evaluations to prove they were victims of persecution.
+Hundreds of volunteer health professionals in our Asylum Network have helped thousands of survivors of human rights violations gain asylum in the U.S. by providing them with medical evaluations to prove they were victims of persecution.
 One of PHR’s evaluators has shared her experience providing evaluations for asylum seekers, in this article for The American Psychological Association.

 Examining Asylum Seekers: A Health Professional's Guide to Medical and Psychological Evaluations of Torture